A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 Next, we perform a refinement study of the methods to examine their error properties using the same experimental parameters from the cyclotron test.
-We measure the errors with the $\ell_{\infty}$ norm using a reference solution computed with $10^{6}$ time steps, so that $\Delta t = 3.0 \times 10^{-5}$.
+We reduce the final time to $T = 30.0$ and measure the errors with the $\ell_{\infty}$ norm using a reference solution computed with $10^{6}$ time steps, so that $\Delta t = 3.0 \times 10^{-5}$.
 The test successively doubles the number of steps, starting with 100 steps and uses, at most, $1.28 \times 10^{4}$ steps.
 The results of the refinement study are shown in Figure \ref{fig:single particle refinement}.
-Interestingly, both the base and improved versions of the AEM refine to first-order accuracy, we see that the Taylor correction decreases the error in the base method by roughly an order of magnitude.
-For coarser time step sizes, the improved method has errors that are (in some sense) comparable to the Boris method which is second-order accurate.
+Despite the fact that both the base and improved versions of the AEM refine to first-order accuracy, we see that the Taylor correction decreases the error in the base method by roughly an order of magnitude.
+For coarser time step sizes, the improved method has errors that are (in some sense) comparable to the Boris method, which is second-order accurate.
 Of course, the second-order method will outperform both versions of the AEM as the time step decreases.